Explore health content from A to Z.

-Surgery: With thoracotomy, an incision is made through the chest between the ribs to reach the PDA.
-Another technique, thoracoscopy, uses small incisions in the chest and a special scope that has a camera on the end to guide the surgeon to the PDA.
+Surgery.
+Two techniques may be used.
+In the first (thoracotomy), an incision may be made through the chest between the ribs to reach the PDA.
+In the second technique, video-assisted thoracoscopic surgery (VATS), very small incisions are made in the chest and a special scope that has a camera on the end is used to guide the surgeon to the PDA.
 The PDA is clipped or tied off.
 It may or may not be divided.
 If it’s divided, the open ends are closed with sutures.

 Reaction to contrast dye (only with cardiac catheterization)

 Injury to the heart or a blood vessel